 - Practice observing ourselves in the third person, meaning rather than saying, "I did this..."
-"This happened to me..." let's say if we observe ourselves as if we were the third person, we'd say, "This person earlier was talking to her friends joyfully."
+"This happened to me..." we see ourselves like another person and say, "This person earlier was talking to her friends joyfully."
 "This person is now trying to do her work, but she is distracted by notifications."
-We judge ourselves too often, but practicing third-person observation can open us to the knowledge of ourselves, which we might not be aware of before.
+We judge ourselves too often, but practicing third-person observation can open us to knowing ourselves better.

 - Look for recurring patterns and what they might be telling us about us.
-For instance, if we have a habit of checking messages and not replying until much later, what could this mean?
-It could either mean that we need time to process what we will say, we may be hesitant to get back, or that we're not mindful.
+Let's say we check messages and not replying until much later.
+What might it mean?
+It could either mean that we need time to process what we will say, we may be hesitant to get back, or perhaps we're forgetful.

 - Notice our judgments since they communicate our underlying values.
-For instance, if we judge others for talking too much, we probably value listening or giving space to everyone in a conversation to share their thoughts.
+For instance, if we judge our friend for talking over us, we probably value listening or giving each other the space to share thoughts.

-With Emotional Intelligence, we try to understand even if a certain someone we love doesn't think the way we do- it does not mean they're against us.
+With Emotional Intelligence, we try to understand even if the people we love don't think the way we do- it does not mean they're against us.
 When we exercise Emotional Intelligence, we don't see differences as distance- it just means that we have different needs and values, which we each need to honor without necessarily pulling each other down.
-In the scenario we discussed earlier, had you tried to put aside your judgments and connect with what led your friend to develop a contradictory perspective to that of yours, you would have a better chance at understanding them.
+Had you tried to put aside your judgments and connect with why your friend disagrees with you, you would have had a better chance to understand them.
 You would walk out of the conversation gratified rather than holding grudges against each other.

 - Ask them what their needs are.

-- Become curious about what they like to think about the most, what their average emotional states are, and what they usually spend their time on.
+- Become curious about their thoughts, recurring emotional states, and what they usually spend their time doing.

 - Notice their judgments without judgment to know their values.
 For instance, if they tell us that gossiping puts them off, they probably value authentic communication and empathy.

-- Try to know what they enjoy, what challenges them, where they are struggling.
+- Try to know what they enjoy, what challenges them, and where they need support.

-- Understand how our actions are impacting them and what we can do to make their life easier.
+- Understand how our actions impact them and what we can do to make their life easier.

-Emotional Intelligence holds us accountable to make efforts to help others understand us.
-Rather than remaining stuck in the assumptions and complaints that others don't understand us, it helps us find ways and solutions to invite others to understand us.
-People are not mind readers, so we need to understand and express what matters to us and what we would like others to hold space for in our relationships.
+Rather than remaining stuck in the assumptions and complaints that others don't understand us, Emotional Intelligence helps us hold ourselves accountable to find ways and solutions to invite others to understand us.
+People are not mind readers, so unless we express what matters to us and why, people might not know what we need.

 To invite others to understand us, we can:

-- Take time out with our loved ones to communicate what is going well for us, where we are struggling, and where we might need their support or understanding.
+- Take time with our loved ones to communicate what is going well for us, where we're struggling, and how we need their support or understanding.

-- Communicate about the expectations we have of them rather than waiting around for them to read our minds.
+- Communicate about our expectations of them rather than waiting around for them to read our minds.